 Planning for affordable and efficient continuous advancement

-While the Army works towards the completion of FVL platforms, there are distinct opportunities to apply FVL innovations to the enduring fleet now using data, digital technology and advanced electric solutions to drive more intelligent, autonomous and connected operations across domains.
+While the U.S. Army works towards the completion of FVL platforms, there are distinct opportunities to apply FVL innovations to the current fleet now using data, digital technology and advanced electric solutions to drive more intelligent, autonomous and connected operations across domains.